pkivolowitz/asm_book/README.md

   together to the degree possible.
 [This chapter](./more/apple_silicon/) also provides a suite of macros that provide this help.
-If you're willing to adjust how you code (and use the macros), you can sucessfully write assembly language once and build it on both Linux and Mac OS.
+If you're willing to adjust how you code (and use the macros), you can successfully write assembly language once and build it on both Linux and Mac OS.

 * You will need to run WSL (Windows Subsystem for Linux) on ARM-based